 Your joints deteriorate as you get older.
-Rheumatism, gout and different types of arthritis are often found among older people.
+Rheumatism, gout and different types of arthritis are often found in older people.
 Your joints get less flexible and tend to hurt.

-Your eyes deteriorate, which is not that troubling in a well-marked pool, but may cause a great deal of trouble when swimming in open water, where you need to see well both in terms of performance as in terms of safety when it comes to swimming in the right direction and knowing where you are.
+Your eyes deteriorate, which is not that troubling in a well-marked pool, but may cause a great deal of trouble when swimming in open water, where you need to see well both to perform well and to be safe and oriented in the right direction.
 Fortunately, there are prescription swimming glasses available on the market.

-So, what first and foremost contribute to the age-related decrease in performance level are your heart, lungs and muscles.
-Of these, muscle reduction is the easiest to slow down by letting them work, for example through strength training.
-You may exercise your heart to some extent, whereas it’s not possible to do all that much with regard to lung function.
+So, what contributes first and foremost to the age-related decrease in performance level are your heart, lungs and muscles.
+Of these, muscle reduction is the easiest to slow down through activities like strength training.
+You may exercise your heart to some extent, but it’s not possible to do all that much to improve lung function.

-That the body ages is a fact.
-This results in a reduction in performance level, something that some athletes find a hard time accepting.
-It may be painful to realize that you’re not as fast as when you still lacked your lovely life experiences such as emotional crises, parenthood and accumulated knowledge.
-With the exception of the most closed-minded, we become better people in all aspects as we age.
-Except for one.
-The physiological.
+It’s a fact that the body ages, and some athletes have a hard time accepting age-related reduction in performance level.
+It may be painful to realize that you’re not as fast as you were in your youth, the time when you had not yet gained your lovely life experiences such as emotional crises, parenthood and knowledge.
+With the exception of the most closed-minded, we become better people in all aspects as we age, except for one area—the physiological.

 Just how fast we deteriorate is a subject of discussion.
-“The Royal Highness Lady Asher” is a brilliant example, but there are others who’ve performed impressive feats in their “old age.”
-Jamaican athlete Merlene Ottey ran 100 meters in 11.68 at the age of 50, and 50-year-old South African Titus Mamabolo ran a marathon in 2:19.
-Rich Abraham swam 50 meters freestyle under 25 seconds at the age of 60; the same age as Laura Val when she swam 400 meters freestyle in 4:55.
+“The Royal Highness Lady Asher” is a brilliant example of someone getting better with age, but there are others who’ve performed impressive feats in their “old age.”
+Jamaican athlete Merlene Ottey ran 100m in 11.68 at the age of 50, and 50-year-old South African Titus Mamabolo ran a marathon in 2:19.
+Rich Abraham swam the 50m freestyle in under 25 seconds at the age of 60, the same age as Laura Val when she swam the 400m freestyle in 4:55.

-Before the qualifying races for the 1968 Olympics, 36-year-old marathon runner Hal Higdon tested his maximum oxygen uptake at the Dallas laboratory of physiologist Dave Costill.
+Before the qualifying races for the 1968 Olympics, 36-year-old marathon runner Hal Higdon tested his maximum oxygen uptake at the Dallas laboratory of physiologist David Costill.
 It was found that Higdon’s body was able to absorb 67.6 ml/kilo per minute.
-This measurement had admittedly fallen fourteen years later, but thanks to regular and thought-out training, it was still at 63.7 ml/kilo per minute.
+This measurement had admittedly fallen a bit when it was measured again 14 years later, but thanks to regular and thought-out training, it was still at an impressive 63.7 ml/kilo per minute.

-Dave Costill is one of the most revered physiologists in the world.
-He has written the massive book Sports Physiology together with Jack Wilmore, in addition to having published more than 400 articles in the area of performance physiology, as well as a large study on dehydration (1970).
-In marathon races, it used to be that you weren’t allowed to drink before having arrived at the 10 kilometer mark.
+David Costill is one of the most revered physiologists in the world.
+He has written the massive book Sports Physiology together with Jack Wilmore, and has published more than 400 articles in the area of performance physiology, as well as a large study on dehydration (1970).
+In marathon races, it used to be that you weren’t allowed to drink before arriving at the 10 kilometer mark.
 Drinking was just as banned as doping.
-This ban resulted in runners having body temperatures in excess of 109 degrees not being an uncommon occurrence.
+This ban resulted in runners commonly having body temperatures in excess of 109 degrees.
 Moreover, they could drop 11–13 pounds of body weight due to dehydration.

 Costill made a valiant effort as a runner, but despite the fact that he ran 60 miles a week for many years, he was unable to complete a marathon race in under 3.15.
-He’d swum as a young man, where his best result was completing a 1,500 meters freestyle race in 23.21.
+He’d swum as a young man, where his best result was completing a 1,500m freestyle race in 23.21.
 Thirty years later, at the age of 52, he did 19.42 on the same distance.
-Costill’s reverse development shows that there are components other than physiology, not least in swimming and especially in terms of technique.
+Costill’s reverse development shows that an aging physiology might not hinder a person as much in swimming, where technique can help.